2015 Byrd Postdoctoral Fellowship Program

 Columbus, OH 43210-1002

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
-Successful completion of a background check is also required for final candidates.
+Successful completion of a background check is required for all final candidates.

 In 1985, the Institute of Polar Studies, with the support of The Ohio State University Administration, submitted a proposal to the Estate of Marie Ames Byrd, the widow of Admiral Richard E. Byrd, to obtain the expeditionary records, personal papers and memorabilia of the Admiral.
 The proposal was successful and The Ohio State University purchased the collection.
 Several donations and purchases of Byrd material followed, including unbound scrapbooks of newspaper clippings, photo albums and several medals, private letters and motion pictures.
 In 1990, the last batch of Byrd material was picked up in Boston and delivered to OSU.